Learn something new every day

 A cut and fill is a procedure at construction sites to level slopes and create cuttings, canals, and embankments by removing earth from one point and using it as a fill in another.
-Cut and fill techniques have several distinct benefits, the most attractive of which are the time and cost savings the process offers.
+Techniques for this procedure have several distinct benefits, the most attractive of which are the time and cost savings the process offers.
 Transporting fill material to a construction site is time consuming and can add significantly to the overall project expense.
 The environmental footprint of any project is also minimized as there are no off-site, secondary excavations involved.
 Cut and fill operations on large sites featuring complex topography are generally carried out according to plans calculated by specialized software applications.

 Suitably flat construction sites are very rare indeed; in most cases, some removal or supplementation of material will be necessary to level sites.
 This is particularly true of projects planned for sloping sites and in the construction of roads, railways, and canals.
 Sloping sites often require extensive local excavation and filling to gain the level ground needed for floor layouts, gardens, access, and parking areas.
 Railway, canal, and road routes require less local intervention but cover extended routes.
 The cost of supplementation of material from off-site sources is often cost prohibitive in both cases, however.
 The practice of using material removed from one area of a site to meet fill requirements in others represent significant savings and forms the core of cut and fill theory.